 Most important list of FAQs and travel safety tips

-Most important list of FAQs and travel safety tips, a must read for traveling to India compiled by Jasmine Trails.
-This list of FAQs addresses and answers all your questions about how, when and why to travel to India.
-These FAQs include tips and safety advice for solo women travelers and women's groups.
+Here is a list of FAQs and travel safety tips- a must read if you are traveling to India.
+These FAQs will address many of your questions about how, when and why to travel to India.
+They include tips and safety advice for women travelers, especially solo women travelers.

 Please use the comment section below or write to me.